Joseph-Burke/COP26-Conference-Page/README.md

 ## Video Presentation

-View my video [presentation](https://www.loom.com/share/514053e38f0c48ba83010316a8c5b399) of the project to hear more about this assignment and how I approached it.
+Watch my video [presentation](https://www.loom.com/share/514053e38f0c48ba83010316a8c5b399) of the project to hear more about this assignment and how I approached it.

 ## Built With